 Cacti and succulents are easy care, drought tolerant plants.
 Avaiable in an array of colors and styles, they store water in the fleshy tissues of their stems, roots or leaves.
 Give a cactus or succulent as a gift or learn to grow them yourself with these expert tips:

-- Cacti and succulents thrive in containers and because most are slow growing, they do not need to be repotted very often.
+- Cacti and succulents thrive in containers.
+They are slow growing and do not need to be repotted often.

-- This makes it easy to bring them in for the winter if they are not a cold hardy variety.
+- Bring your plants indoors during the winter months if they are not a cold hardy variety.

-- Containers must have drainage and not be too deep.
+- Containers must have drainage holes for moisture to escape.

-- Always use cactus soil or add sand to the soil for good drainage.
+- Always use cactus soil or add sand to your potting soil for good drainage.

 - Most succulents like slightly acidic soil (5.5-6.5).

-- Plants are hungry in Spring, Summer and early Fall when they are actively growing,
+- Plants are hungry in spring, summer and early fall when actively growing.

 - If your plants are looking a little stunted, they are craving nitrogen and should be fertilized.

-- Jade Plant.
-Very easy to grow!
-Allow the soil to dry completely between watering.
+Jade Plant: Very easy to grow.
+Allow the soil to dry completely between waterings.
 Prune to keep symmetrical.

-- Christmas or Easter Cactus.
-When in bed, be careful about watering this plant.
+Christmas Cactus: Perfect option for a seasoned gardener.
 The slightest under or over watering can cause buds to drop.
-Place plant in a cool area (approx..
-55 degrees) to initiate flower and bud formation.
+Place in a cool area (approx. 55 degrees) to initiate flower and bud formation.

-- Hens & Chicks.
-Also known as echeveria and sempervivum, these two plants share the common name ‘Hens & Chicks’.
+Hens & Chicks: Also known as echeveria and sempervirum, these two plants share the common name ‘Hens & Chicks’.
 Allow to dry out slightly between waterings.

-- Crown of Thorns.
-When flowering, only let the top inch of soil dry out.
-If you let the plant dry out completely it will lose leaves and flowers.
+Crown of Thorns: When flowering, only let the top inch of soil dry out to maintain the leaves and flowers.